 DTS has a more formal relationship with some ministry organizations that provide specialized training for ministry.
 In such cases, students may participate in these special programs under the 5905 Special Topics course found in the different departmental listings of courses in this catalog.
-These experiences are normally preapproved and require only the submission of the Special Topics approval form available from the Registrar's office.
+These experiences are normally preapproved and require only the submission of the Special Topics approval form.